-No matter when you ask me this question, my answer will always me same: “Nothing”.
-But this weekend was different, I had a plan – a plan I was delaying for a really long time.
+No matter when you ask me this question, my answer will always be the same: “Nothing”.
+But this weekend was different, I had a plan – a plan I was delayed for a really long time that Experiencing Kunti Betta Trek.
 But the moment I got to know none of my friends are coming, I just lost that enthusiasm.

 I was confused to make a decision “to go or not to go?”
-I have never been out all by myself, it’s not like I never wanted to but I have brought up in a society where going alone or with “strangers” is more concern than the freedom.
+I have never been out all by myself, it’s not like I never wanted to but I have brought up in a society where going alone or with “strangers” is more concerned than freedom.

 I was excited and nervous at the same time as I didn’t know anyone there.
 The journey started by wishing Hello-Good morning as we boarded the bus at 6 o’clock.
 There was silence in the air for a while before I heard someone behind my seat starting a conversation with the co-passenger.

 We were dumbstruck as we reached the highest peak of the hill.
-Everyone was revitalized the moment breeze brushed our hair and view left us mesmerized.
-We sat for a while to take a break, staring at the endless sky, looking at those tiny towns between the forest and losing ourselves in the moment.
+Everyone was revitalized the moment the breeze brushed our hair and the view left us mesmerized.
+We sat for a while to take a break, staring at the endless sky, looking at those tiny towns between the forest, and losing ourselves in the moment.

 We were back on the track as we traveled back to Bangalore, everybody was filled with zest.
 We played few more games before we could stop for dinner.

 This trip is one of my favorites till now and what’s the reason?